Location and Directions

 In 2008, Penn State Cooperative Extension partnered with Weavers Way Farm and Awbury Arboretum to build a hoophouse at the Agricultural Village for experimentation with season extension.

-Weavers Way partners with the Philadelphia Horticultural Society City Harvest Program, providing food to several organizations combating hunger in Philadelphia.
-Since 2008, Pennsylvania State University Cooperative Extension, Weavers Way Farm, Awbury Arboretum, PHS City Harvest Program, and KJK Associates have joined in season-extension through use of a high tunnel/hoop house, a heated greenhouse to start seeds and a newly-constructed shade house for hardening off seedlings.
+Weavers Way partners with the Pennsylvania Horticultural Society’s City Harvest Program, providing food to several organizations combating hunger in Philadelphia.
+Since 2008, Pennsylvania State University Cooperative Extension, Weavers Way Farm, Awbury Arboretum, and PHS City Harvest Program, have joined in season-extension through use of a high tunnel/hoop house, a heated greenhouse to start seeds and a shade house for hardening off seedlings.

 Awbury Arboretum’s Landscape Staff Headquarters and Supply Yard